SioKCronin/website/content/vision.md

 my work with Deborah Hay and continued with Deborah Black and Bryan Campbell in NYC through our Experiential Geography research.
 The research continued with a host of non-human collaborators and ecosystems through the Somatic Natural History Archive.
-This led to my study of bkakti yoga with Jasmine Tarkeshi (2013), which led to my non-dualist "eureka" in 2016.
+This led to my study of bhakti yoga with Jasmine Tarkeshi (2013), which led to my non-dualist "eureka" in 2016.
-I stopped gripping the life raft of my organism as the origin of organizing a concept of self and understanding reality, and now I chose to layer networks of self identification (holiobiont, chosen family, watershed, etc.).
+I stopped gripping the life raft of my organism as the origin for organizing a concept of self and understanding reality, and now I chose to layer networks of self identifications (holiobiont, chosen family, watershed, etc.), and navigate through them to build generative systems of care.
-To reference style culture, my signature scent is a layering of multiple scents.

-My desire is to become a gardener of complex emergent systems, blending my growing critical/technical/creative toolkit alongside the embodied intuitions and communal practices of care I participate in.
+My desire is to become a gardener of such systems.
 That our minds are situated at particular 3D vantage points on the waves of a multidimensional ocean motivates my enthusiasm for computing.
-My mind's preocupation with my organism prevents me from seeing events rising across subsets of the population, which is what I'm intereted in addressing to alleviave suffering in systems.
+My mind's predeliction to prioritize my organism prevents me from seeing events rising across subsets of the population, which is what I'm intereted in addressing to alleviave suffering in systems.
 I can't sense the population, so I collaborate with computing systems.